data-mechanics/course-2016-spr-proj/billguo/README.md

 Then we calculate the percentage of people who have increasing earnings each year with the number of items of frist script and the number of items of second script.

+Visualization:
+I have done two visualization index1 and index2 and have written a script that will generate a json file in a correct format.
+I can simply change the original database(and results from project1) input in the scipt to change the input of visualization.
+Since the results from my project1 are small, I used earnings report 2014 as a sample input and visualize it.